pivotal/docs-tap/cloud-native-runtimes/how-to-guides/observability.hbs.md

    Where:

    - `WF_NAMESPACE` is the namespace where you deployed the Wavefront Proxy.
-   - `WF_REGISTRY_HOSTNAME` is the image registry where the Wavefront Proxy image is located.
+   - `HOSTNAME` is the image registry where the Wavefront Proxy image is located.
-   - `WF_REGISTRY_USERNAME` is your user name to access the image registry to pull the Wavefront Proxy image.
+   - `USERNAME` is your user name to access the image registry to pull the Wavefront Proxy image.
-   - `WF_REGISTRY_PASSWORD` is your password to access the image registry to pull the Wavefront Proxy image.
+   - `PASSWORD` is your password to access the image registry to pull the Wavefront Proxy image.

    For more information about how to set up developer namespaces, see [Provision developer namespaces](../../namespace-provisioner/provision-developer-ns.hbs.md).
    [Provision developer namespaces](../../namespace-provisioner/provision-developer-ns.hbs.md).